Application and interview tips

 - Make eye contact with the interview panel - use body language to show you are engaged with the panel

-- Try to stay calm - it is common to get nervous, so try some deep breathing
+- Try to stay calm - we know it is common to get nervous, so try some deep breathing

 - Follow up after interview - ensure you receive feedback after your interview